Code-Institute-Submissions/redesigned-octo-engine/README.md

 * As a user I want to click on the 'Home' link and be shown the 'Home' page

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The 'Home' page is shown

 * As a user I want to click on the 'Our Music' link and be shown the 'Our Music' page

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The 'Our Music' page is shown

 * As a user I want to click on the 'Contact/Book Us' link and be shown the 'Contact/Book Us' page

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The 'Contact/Book Us' page is shown

 * As a user I want to click on the 'Live Shows' link and be shown the 'Live Shows' page

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The 'Live Shows' page is shown

 * As a user I want to click on the 'The Monkees' link and be shown the 'The Monkees' page

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The 'The Monkees' page is shown

 * As a Mobile user I want to click on the 'Mobile Hamburger' and be shown the menu items

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The mobile menu items are visible

 * As a Mobile user I want to click on the 'Mobile Close' button and the menu items are hidden

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * The mobile menu items are not visible

 ### Home page User Stories

 * As a user I want to see a video icon on the 'Home' page.
 Clicking on the video icon will open a video player with autoplay.

-  * Example acceptance criteria:
+  * Acceptance criteria:
     * Video icon on the 'Home' page
     * Clicking on the Video icon will open a video player and start playing the video.